George3d6/Confidence-Determination/README.md

 We can also look at `M` itself and say something like: "Oh, the model's activations usually match these clusters of patterns, but the current activations look like outliers, this behavior is very different from what we've previously seen so let's assign a low confidence".

-Granted, both `Y` and `M` stem from `X`, but independently analyzing them might lead to results which are easier to act upon.
-I.e. "This one pixel on the dog image looks kinda weird" is less useful to say than "The n-th layer of your model has unusually high activations due to this random pixel".
+Granted, both `Y` and `M` stem from `X`, but independently analyzing them might lead to results that are easier to act upon:

+"This one pixel on the dog image looks kinda weird" is less useful to say than "The n-th layer of your model has unusually high activations due to this random pixel".
 Both statements are hard to act upon, but at least there's some chance of being able to make meaningful change based on the second (e.g. use some kind of regularization to normalize whatever is happening in the n-th layer).

 This is all fine and dandy except that, well, there's no way to know which of the two things are "easier to act upon" in a given scenario, outside of contrived examples.

-Thus, even though confidence *might* play a role in exaplinability, but the confidence determination mechanism would have to be designed with an explainability component in order for this to happen.
-It's not obvious that this is easier than just designing `M` itself with exaplinability capabilities built-in.
+Thus, even though confidence *might* play a role in explainability, but the confidence determination mechanism would have to be designed with an explainability component in order for this to happen.
+It's not obvious that this is easier than just designing `M` itself with explainability capabilities built-in.
 However (see above), I'd tend to think that in most cases, if a confidence model can converge well on a problem, so can a predictive model, thus the confidence/explainability components lose a lot of their usefulness.

-## 4. Confidence and training
+## IV Confidence and training

 A more interesting role of confidence determining models would be for then to serve as secondary cost generators for our models.

-Does this seem silly, unintuitive or counter-productive ?
+Does this seem silly, unintuitive, or counter-productive?
 Well, consider this:

 Take `M` and a confidence determining model `C` that takes `Yh` and produces a confidence `Yc`.
-We'll train `M` by using some function that incorporates both `M`'s own loss function and the costs propagated from the input layer of `C` (in which we input `Yh`).
+We'll train `M` by using some function that incorporates both `M`'s loss function and the costs propagated from the input layer of `C` (in which we input `Yh`).

 `C` is trained to generate a confidence value, let's just say `C` is trying to a number from 0 to 1 equal to the numerical value of `Yh == Y` (0 for false and 1 for true).

 Sounds a bit strange, but let me propose a different scenario:

-What if `C` were to just be discriminating between it's inputs being `Yh` and it's inputs being `Y`, i.e. trying to discriminate between true labels and labels inferred by `M`.
+What if `C` were to just be discriminating between its inputs being `Yh` and it's inputs being `Y`, i.e. trying to discriminate between true labels and labels inferred by `M`.

 Then, we could backpropagate the cost of this binary decision through `C` and into the output layer of `M`.